 Not all private nurseries, playgroups and childminders are funded providers and there is no funding towards places they offer.
 You can view funded nurseries and playgroups in our application booklet.

 Funding for nursery places is not renewed automatically.
 It is important that you apply for a funded place each year or your funding may stop.

-The amount of funded hours your child is entitled to is limited.
-If you would like your child to attend a council nursery but need childcare for longer hours, you will have to find and pay for additional childcare.
+If you apply for your child to attend a council nursery but need childcare for longer hours, you will have to find a funded provider and pay for additional childcare.